scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Nonetheless, many users still find CCTBX to be impenetrable.
 Several online tutorials and workshops have addressed this problem, but the adoption of CCTBX remains low.

-To ease the use of CCTBX by my and other labs to develop custom crystallographic Analyses0, we assembled a collection of CCTBX code snippets for use in Jupyter notebooks.
+To ease the use of CCTBX by my and other labs to develop custom crystallographic analyses, we assembled a collection of CCTBX code snippets for use in Jupyter notebooks.
 Jupyter provides an excellent platform for exploring the CCTBX library and developing new analysis tools.
 The Python API of CCTBX simplifies running CCTBX in Jupyter via a kernel specific for its conda environment.
 We formatted the snippet library for several snippet extensions for the Classic Notebook and for Jupyter Lab.